Agency PAYE vs umbrella company payroll – what is the difference?

 Claiming expenses

-Before 2016, many umbrella company employees were eligible to claim tax relief for travel and subsistence expenses.
-However, the introduction of legislation called Supervision, Direction and Control (SDC) ended this.
-Well, not entirely.
+Before 2016, many umbrella company employees could claim tax relief for travel and subsistence expenses.
+However, the introduction of legislation called Supervision, Direction, and Control (SDC) ended this—well, not entirely.

 Which option is best for you – agency PAYE or an umbrella company?

 Your choice of payroll service is entirely up to you.
-However, agency PAYE and umbrella payroll may not be available to you for specific assignments.
-For example, many agencies don’t offer PAYE anymore, and we explain why in the section below.
-Therefore, you may be presented with a list of umbrella companies to choose from if you accept the role.
+However, agency PAYE and umbrella payroll may not be available for specific assignments.
+For example, many agencies no longer offer PAYE, and we explain why in the section below.

 Generally speaking, agency PAYE may be the best solution for you if: